inspiraller/react_and_patternlib/README.md

 It is a vanilla setup to keep the common objects adjacent to the project

 # Getting started
-clone this repo inside your project
+clone this repo on your computer npm install

 # To run the pattern library
 npm run patternlib